IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The HTTP RESTful services may include user driven browser activity, downloaded applications, and automatic devices.
 The existing IHE ITI XUA Profile fills these needs for the SOAP transport based transactions.
 The existing IHE ITI EUA Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.

 The Basic Patient Privacy Consent (BPPC) Profile is associated with this profile and these other existing profile.
 BPPC covers the legal and administrative needs for consent documentation and associating the patient consent with policy documentation.
-This profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.
+The BPPC profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.

-It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents.
+It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents provide.
 Greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE BPPC Profile, are a future effort.
 This profile starts with just the basic authorization activities.

 The administrative actions needed to establish an authorization server for IUA is not covered by these profile.
 These activities depend upon the operational needs, organizational and privacy policies that apply to a particular deployment.